-We have many national sins that Scotland that did not prevail in the past as they do now.
+We have many national sins that did not prevail in the past as they do now.
 There is widespread blindness to our state which is in itself a judgement.
 Another token of God’s anger with our nation is in giving us rulers that are aggressively pursuing a deeper and faster course of rebellion.
 A greater work of personal and family reformation is needed as well as Church and national reformation.
 It would be easy to despair but the same infinite source of encouragement is available.
 They encouraged themselves in God and therefore strengthened their hands to seek His glory.
 The final motto issued by the Assembly reflects a true spirit of repentance and reformation.

 Arise, and let us be doing.
 The Lord of Hosts is with us, the God of Jacob is our refuge.

 Scotland’s Judgements is a sombre warning against national sins before a holy God.
 Drawn from a letter written by Andrew Gray on his deathbed, it speaks plainly about the way in which such sins provoke God.
 These solemn laments do not forget God’s mercy.
 Yet they must make us to tremble for 21st century Scotland’s national sins at a time when they are abounding and increasing.
 It is relevant, however, to any nation in similar circumstances.
-This e-book can be downloaded free from our website.